Dec 19, 2022

 Costa Rica’s most scenic landmarks may be its waterfalls.
 Like the country’s national parks, there are too many waterfalls for any one list, but two areas stand out: La Fortuna and La Paz.

 Both areas provide tours, but self-guided hikes are allowed as well.
-A Costa Rica travel advisor can give you the lowdown on which waterfalls to visit based on your preferences and abilities.
+When you with Fora, we'll give you the lowdown on which waterfalls to visit based on your preferences and abilities.

 Part II: cultural Costa Rica landmarks